meteor/docs/source/api/reactive-dict.md

 usual contract for reactive data sources.

-That means if you call [`ReactiveDict#get`](#ReactiveDict-get)`('currentList')` from inside a template, the template will automatically be rerendered whenever [`ReactiveDict#set`](#ReactiveDict-set)`('currentList', x)` is called.
+That means if you call [`ReactiveDict#get`](#ReactiveDict-get)`('currentList')` from inside a Blaze template helper, the template will automatically be rerendered whenever [`ReactiveDict#set`](#ReactiveDict-set)`('currentList', x)` is called.

 To use `ReactiveDict`, add the `reactive-dict` package to your project by running